-For me that feeling of safety in a workplace helps me remain calm, happy and productive.
-When I feel safe, I able to manage anxiety better and remain confident and competent in the workplace.
+For me those feelings of being grounded and secure in a workplace helps me remain calm, focused, happy and productive.
+When I feel safe, I’m able to manage anxiety better and remain confident and competent in the workplace.
 When my foundations shift, it feels like an earthquake tremor.
-Sometimes the plates can shift to 3 on the Richter scale.
-Other times it can be about a 7.
-When it gets to that point, it’s very unhealthy, especially remaining there consistently.
+Not healthy if that kind of feeling remains there consistently.

 I see the irony as I share this with you.
 I run a platform called Courage Unravelled.
 I talk about stepping out of your comfort zone all the time.
 This is why I’m sharing this with you.